pbz134/Moe-TTS-TurboWarp/README.md

 - Launch TurboWarp and open the Extensions tab
 - Search for "Custom" to add a custom extension
 - Select the tts.js file from the Releases tab
+- Follow the example usage video above for instructions on how to use the extension